-This keratoconus therapy is the result of a long and an extensive research and developmental process which was especially aimed at keratoconus treatment.
-Frequently, this technology is able to not only replace contact lenses, but also cornea transplants in most cases.
-It combines visual rehabilitation with a stop of the progression of the disease in a short and only minimally-invasive treatment.
+MyoRing keratoplasty is the result of a long and extensive research and development process which was especially aimed at treating keratoconus.
+Frequently, this technology is able to not only replace contact lenses, but also corneal transplantations.
+It combines visual rehabilitation with a stop of the progression of the disease in a quick and only minimally-invasive treatment.

 The therapy of keratoconus via CISIS and MyoRing is a minimally-invasive approach.
-Especially trained ophthalmologists insert a complete-ring, a MyoRing, which has very special properties, under the corneal surface between two corneal layers at a depth of 0.3 mm.
+Specially trained ophthalmologists insert a complete ring, a MyoRing, which has very special properties, under the corneal surface between two corneal layers at a depth of 0.3 mm.
 In keratoconus therapy, the MyoRing improves the irregular corneal geometry towards a more regular surface by coining the corneal surface with its even structure.
 This leads to a significant improvement of visual acuity in keratoconus therapy.
-The positioning inside a cornea, between two corneal layers, together with the fact that, in contrast to ring segments, the MyoRing does not possess margins of any kind, leads to a rather high predictability of results and a extremely low rate of complications.
-Moreover, also in contrast to ring segments, it can be adjusted according to the actual postoperative axis which also accounts for significantly better results.
-All studies and biomechanical calculations available at present allow for the conclusion that, because of its complete shape, the MyoRing is able to stop the progression of keratoconus.
-CISIS / MyoRing is effective concerning mild as well as advanced cases of keratoconus, as long as the cornea measures at least 350µm; if the cornea measures less than 350µm, the only remaining option is a cornea transplant.
+The positioning inside a cornea, between two corneal layers, together with the fact that, in contrast to ring segments, the MyoRing does not possess margins of any kind, leads to a rather high predictability of results and an extremely low rate of complications.
+Moreover, also in contrast to ring segments, it can be adjusted according to the actual postoperative axis, which also accounts for significantly better results.
+All studies and biomechanical calculations available at present allow for the conclusion, that, because of its complete shape, the MyoRing is able to stop the progression of keratoconus.
+CISIS/MyoRing is effective concerning mild as well as advanced cases of keratoconus, as long as the cornea measures at least 350µm.
+If the cornea measures less than 350µm, the only remaining option is a cornea transplant.
 However, this technology can also be applied if a cornea transplant preceded CISIS, assuming that the cornea transplant was not successful.